buraksatar/buraksatar.github.io/_pages/about.md

   - /about.html
 ---

 I am a second-year PhD student at the School of Computer Science and Engineering (SCSE) of Nanyang Technological University (NTU), Singapore.
-My scholarship is under SINGA by Institute for Infocomm Research (I2R) of Agency for Science, Technology and Research (A*STAR).
+My scholarship is under Singapore International Graduate Award (SINGA) by Institute for Infocomm Research (I2R) of Agency for Science, Technology and Research (A*STAR).

-I work on video understanding & machine learning by using multi modalities under the supervision of [Prof. Joo Hwee Lim](https://scholar.google.com/citations?user=BjEDX4EAAAAJ&hl=en) and [Dr Zhu Hongyuan](https://hongyuanzhu.github.io/) from A*STAR and [Prof. Xavier Bresson](https://www3.ntu.edu.sg/home/xbresson/index.html) from NTU.
+I work on **video understanding & machine learning** by using **multi modalities** under the supervision of [Prof. Joo Hwee Lim](https://scholar.google.com/citations?user=BjEDX4EAAAAJ&hl=en) and [Dr Zhu Hongyuan](https://hongyuanzhu.github.io/) from A*STAR and [Prof. Xavier Bresson](https://www3.ntu.edu.sg/home/xbresson/index.html) from NTU.

 Recent News
 ======
-* Submitted the first paper, it is under review, on Jan'21.
+* Submitted the first paper in PhD, it is **under review**, on Jan'21.
-* Finished the NTU lecture requirements, including 'CE7454: Deep Learning for Data Science' and 'CE7455: Deep Learning for Natural Language Processing', on Dec'20.
+* Finished the NTU lecture requirements, including '**CE7454**: Deep Learning for Data Science' and '**CE7455**: Deep Learning for Natural Language Processing', on Dec'20.
-* Started to do PhD on video understanding & machine learning in Nanyang Technological University, Singapore under SINGA by A*STAR, on Jan'20.
+* Started to do PhD in NTU, Singapore under SINGA by A*STAR, on Jan'20.